 If one eats a kezayit of matza without reclining, he does not fulfill his obligation, as he has not performed the mitzva as the Sages ordained it, and he must eat another kezayit while reclining.
-Even if one has already recited Birkat Ha-mazon, he must wash his hands again, recite ha-motzi, and eat a second kezayit while reclining.
-In this case, however, one does not recite the “al akhilat matza” blessing a second time, because, according to Raavya and Raavan, he already fulfilled the mitzva of eating matza with the kezayit he ate without hasava (SA 472:7, MB ad loc.
+Even if one has already recited Birkat Ha-mazon, he must wash his hands again, recite “ha-motzi,” and eat a second kezayit while reclining.
+In this case, however, one does not recite the “al akhilat matza” blessing a second time, because, according to Raavyah and Raavan, he already fulfilled the mitzva of eating matza with the kezayit he ate without hasava (SA 472:7, MB ad loc.
 22).

 If one forgets to recline for korekh, he need not eat it a second time, since some poskim rule that korekh does not require hasava because it contains maror.
-Le-khatĥila, we customarily recline for korekh, but if one forgets to do so, he may rely upon those who maintain that hasava is not necessary.
-If one eats the afikoman without reclining and he can easily eat another kezayit of afikoman while reclining, he should do so; but if eating another kezayit will be difficult for him, he may rely on Raavya and Raavan, who maintain that hasava is not necessary nowadays.
+Le-khatḥila, we customarily recline for korekh, but if one forgets to do so, he may rely upon those who maintain that hasava is not necessary.
+If one eats the afikoman without reclining and he can easily eat another kezayit of afikoman while reclining, he should do so; but if eating another kezayit will be difficult for him, he may rely on Raavyah and Raavan, who maintain that hasava is not necessary nowadays.

-If one drinks one of the four cups without reclining, the poskim are divided over whether or not he must go back and drink it a second time.
-According to Shulĥan Arukh, he must indeed drink the cup again, this time reclining.
+If one drinks one of the four cups without reclining, the poskim are divided about what he must do.
+According to Shulḥan Arukh, he should le-khatḥila drink the cup again, this time reclining.
 According to Rema, though, this creates a problem, because by drinking again one appears to be adding to the number of cups ordained by the Sages.
 Therefore, if one drinks the second of the four cups without reclining, he must drink it again with hasava, because the second cup precedes the meal, and since it is permissible to drink wine during the meal, one who drinks at this point does not appear to be adding to the required four cups.
 But if one forgot to recline while drinking the first, third, or fourth cup, he may not go back and drink it a second time, because by doing so he would appear to be adding to the mitzva.
-He may rely on Raavya and Raavan who maintain that nowadays one need not perform hasava on the Seder night (SA 472:7, MB 21 ad loc.).
+He may rely on Raavyah and Raavan who maintain that nowadays one need not perform hasava on the Seder night (SA 472:7, MB 21 ad loc.).